Ample is one of the newer kids on the block in meal replacements, but the product has a hook: it’s all made from whole foods.

 - Antioxidants not quantified

 Most people want a meal replacement for micronutrients first, macronutrients second.
-If that’s you, Ample might not be your favorite meal replacement.
-Despite its baffling claim of “perfect nutrition,” there are next to no vitamins and minerals here.
+If that’s you, Ample might not be your favorite meal replacement given it’s not crazy high in vitamins.

 What I think it is good for is a well-rounded diet that needs some extra calories between meals, for people looking to improve their gut health, or for people who are trying to lose weight.
 This is a very satiating drink and it’s easy to consume on the go as well.

-If if you keep an eye on your fruit and vegetable intake and just want something healthy to tide you over between meals, Ample has a solid amount of calories and macronutrients, won’t leave you hungry, tastes awesome, and it definitely succeeds on the digestive health front.
+If if you keep an eye on your fruit and vegetable intake and just want something healthy to tide you over between meals, Ample has a solid amount of calories and macronutrients, a decent amount of key nutrients in which most people are low, it won’t leave you hungry, it tastes awesome, and it definitely succeeds on the digestive health front.

 1. Mach, N. et al. Endurance exercise and gut microbiota: A review.
 Journal of Sport and Health Science, Vol 6.
 No. 2 pp.179-197